ArctosDB/documentation-wiki/_documentation/sharing-data-and-resources.markdown

 ## Sharing Data

-Arctos is a shared system, which means we dictionary and authority files, and ideas and development while individual collections exclusively own core specimen data.
+Arctos is a shared system, which means we share dictionary and authority files, as well as ideas and development while individual collections exclusively own core specimen data.
 This page will attempt to summarize that.
 From Arctos’ Manage Users interface, click the red "read this before…" link, then the \[def\] link on roles for authoritative